xhuliakurtiofficial/xhuliakurtiofficial/README.md

-- 👋 Hi, I’m @julkurtiofficiel
 - 👀 I’m interested in science
 - 🌱 I’m currently graduating data science
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me xhuliakurtikontakt@gmail.com
+- 📫 How to reach me

 <!---
 Jul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.